apache/causeway-site/content/contributors/recreating-an-archetype.md

 Now we can create the archetype:

 <pre>
-mvn clean archetype:create-from-project
+mvn archetype:create-from-project
-groovy ../../../scripts/updateGeneratedArchetypeSources.groovy
+groovy ../../../scripts/updateGeneratedArchetypeSources.groovy -v 1.2.3
 </pre>

+where `1.2.3` is the version of isis core that is to be the parent of the generated archetype.

 ### Test the archetype